projects2026i-code/ai-automation-programme-portfolio/README.md

 implementation of 3 of the 6 documented risk controls.

-**Programme Manager | Enterprise Transformation | AI-Assisted Automation | Process Design**
+**Programme Manager | Enterprise Transformation | AI-Assisted Automation | Process Design** **Event-driven processing:** claim events are submitted to an Azure Storage Queue (`claims-intake-queue`) rather than triggering the agent directly — a producer/consumer pattern that decouples submission from processing.
+The consumer polls the queue, runs each event through the full agent pipeline, and deletes the message once processed.

+**Production evolution:** this notebook polls manually; a production deployment would use an Azure Function with a Queue trigger to process events automatically as they arrive, removing the need for manual polling.